rakhira/poller_opposites_election_datathon/README.md

 We can see that Trump is almost 3 times more discussed in Twitter compare to Biden.
 Although Biden has less positive comments he has less negative comments too.
 It seems that in general Trump make people react actively.

-## Evaluation

 ## Deployment

 Future steps:
+1) Evaluating sentiment analysis results with some labels made by hand
-1) Create a tweet sentiment analysis chat bot that solicits which keywords the user wants to analyze and how many tweets to be pulled from the Twitter API
+2) Create a tweet sentiment analysis chat bot that solicits which keywords the user wants to analyze and how many tweets to be pulled from the Twitter API
-2) Implement the chat bot into a Flask or web-based app
+3) Implement the chat bot into a Flask or web-based app